hpsaturn/hpsaturn.github.io/_posts/2020-12-20-raspberrypi-ascii-weather-station.md

 ## RaspiOS config on PC

 Please first install in your SD [RaspiOs lite](https://www.raspberrypi.org/software/operating-systems/) or any Raspberry OS compatible with it on your RaspberryPi.
-Before run please add the next changes:
+Before run it, please add the next changes:

 In the **boot** partition or boot folder, modify and add the next configs:

 ### Enable SSH:

+Add a simple empty file for enable SSH access in boot folder:

 ```bash
 touch ssh